 Moreover, David represents executors, trustees, and beneficiaries in connection with estate/trust disputes and litigation.
 He is skilled in balancing his clients’ best interests and the various emotions that arise in such matters.

 David is admitted to practice in state and federal courts in New Jersey and Pennsylvania and the U.S. Supreme Court.
-He is a member of the New Jersey State Bar Association and Pennsylvania Bar Association.
+He is a member of the New Jersey State Bar Association, Pennsylvania Bar Association and the American Bar Association’s Forum on Franchising.
 Additionally, David is a member of the Community Associations Institute (CAI).
 David is a member of the Board of Directors as well as Treasurer and a member of the Finance Committee and Executive Committee for the CAI Pennsylvania and Delaware Valley Chapter.
 He is also the chapter’s liaison for its New Jersey Regional Council and New Jersey Legislative Action Committee.

 David was born in Miami, Florida.
-He enjoys coaching youth basketball and is also a Co-Commissioner for the Voorhees Basketball Association’s High School League.
+He coached youth basketball for years and loves the game.
 David and his family are active in the Juvenile Diabetes Research Foundation.

 David is a graduate of Temple University Beasley School of Law (J.D., 1997) and Temple University, Philadelphia (BBA, Concentration in Accounting, 1991).